 Tube Factory artspace, 1125 S. Cruft St. Indianapolis, IN 46203

 Open Monday-Friday, 9 a.m. to 6 p.m. and Saturday 11 a.m. to 3 p.m. – plus special events.
 Tube is also open until 10 p.m. each First Friday.
 Closed on holidays.
 Admission is free.
-Some events may have ticket prices.
+Some programs and events may have ticket prices.

 This previously vacant 12,000-square-foot former manufacturing building is now a thoughtfully renovated home base for our work as well as partnership-based community meetings and cultural events.
 It was built in 1908 for use as a dairy bottling plant before housing an armory, sheet metal pattern works, peanut roaster, and factory where people made metal tubes.
 Check out photos of Tube Factory here and view GIFs of the transformation of our space here.